saareliad/FTPipe/pipe/misc/new_t5/README.md

 Now, the model can be registered to the framework.

 In addition:
- - remove huggingface functions which are called in runtime but I'm too lazy to convert, like head mask.
+ - remove huggingface functions which are called in runtime but I'm too lazy to convert, like head mask (to remove `operator.is_`).
  - return a single value
  - check if there additional hidden `operator.is_`

 Explanation:
 1. Conversion: done to help the tracer.
 2. Stateless: this manually creates an edge from the shared weight to new `Staleless` layers, which will accept it as a parameter.
 The rest will be handled by the framework.
+3. single value: currently only models with single output value are supported (this can be easily changed).